tmiliant/Pairs-Trading-Simulator/README.md

 I heavily commented each relevant line of code with the corresponding thing that happens behind the scenes.

-## Details about the HFT system that I envisioned when coding this
+## Details about the HFT system that I envisioned when coding this - followed terminology from the book

 At step 'i' of the animation, the exchange sends information to the listener with regards to the current prices of the stocks.